 A child has a right to visit with their parent even when the parent is in treatment.
 Treatment facilities do have restrictions on who can visit and when sessions can occur.
-The OCS caseworker will help arrange the family time with the treatment staff.
+The OCS caseworker will help arrange the family contact with the treatment staff.
 When helping to prepare a child, some helpful tips to keep in mind are:

-Ask the child, "What have you heard about this place?"
+• Ask the child, "What have you heard about this place?"

-- Ask the child, "What do you think this is going to be like?" - Affirm that the facility is a place of healing and hope - Affirm that the facility is a safe place
+- Ask the child, "What do you think this is going to be like?" - Affirm that the facility is a place of healing and hope - Affirm that the facility is a safe place engaged with 🌅 or later in the process if family is referred to 🚬 for any services.